How leading Tony nominee 'Hadestown' took shape at Edmonton's Citadel Theatre | CBC News

 Cloran says their upcoming season includes the London/West End hit SIX, about six wives of Henry VIII who "take to the mic to tell their tales, remixing 500 years of historical heartbreak."

-"Because of Hadestown we're able to build some really exiting international relationships now," says Cloran.
+"Because of Hadestown we're able to build some really exciting international relationships now," says Cloran.

 "To be able to say that a show that was developed in part at the Citadel is now nominated for 14 Tonys, that really puts the Citadel and Edmonton on the map as a place where exciting theatre is being developed internationally."